splorp/newtontalk-faq/newtontalk-faq.md

 How do we know this?

 Well, there’s a couple of clues.
-First of all, a “list sponsor” was mentioned on <a href="http://web.archive.org/web/19981206175529/http://www.newtontalk.com/">the earliest archived version</a> of the NewtonTalk site dated October 1997.
-Secondly, <a href="http://web.archive.org/web/19981205124623/http://www.newtontalk.com/topics.html">another archived page</a> of “Frequent Topics” contains the following statements from Sean … “I have been storing all of the NewtonTalk messages in a FileMaker database since the list originated.” and “The searches were performed on digests 1-1299 which approximately covers Aug 1, 1997 to May 7, 1998.”
+First of all, a “list sponsor” was mentioned on [the earliest archived version](http://web.archive.org/web/19981206175529/http://www.newtontalk.com/) of the NewtonTalk site dated October 1997.
+Secondly, [another archived page](http://web.archive.org/web/19981205124623/http://www.newtontalk.com/topics.html) of “Frequent Topics” contains the following statements from Sean … “I have been storing all of the NewtonTalk messages in a FileMaker database since the list originated.” and “The searches were performed on digests 1-1299 which approximately covers Aug 1, 1997 to May 7, 1998.”

 ### What happened to Planet Newton running the list?